-Expansion in demand Contraction in

-1. Meaning 1.
-Meaning

-Other factors Other factors

-remaining constant.
-A remaining constant, a

-fall in demand due to a

-a fall in price is called rise in price is called

-expansion in demand. contraction in demand.

-2. Movement in 2.
-Movement in

-equilibrium point equilibrium

-In expansion in In contraction in

-demand.
-Equilibrium demand, equilibrium

-point of price and point of price

-demand moves equilibrium point and

-downward from the left demand moves upward

-to the right on the from the right to the left

-same demand curve. on the same demand

-curve.
+Expansion in demand Contraction in demand 1.
+Meaning 1.
+Meaning Other factors remaining constant.
+A rise in Other factors remaining constant, a fall in demand due to a fall in price is called demand due to a rise in price is called expansion in demand. contraction in demand.
+2. Movement in equilibrium point 2.
+Movement in equilibrium 1 1 1 In contraction in demand, equilibrium point of of price and demand moves downward from the left to the right on the same price equilibrium point and demand moves upward from the right to the left on the same demand curve. demand curve.